Highlighting over 60+ Years of ISES History

-In the 1950s a group of forward thinkers recognised the need to create an organisation to promote the development and application of solar energy.
+In the 1950s, a group of forward thinkers recognised the need to create an organisation to promote the development and application of solar energy.
 A detailed account of the creation and the first 50 years of our history are documented in the ISES history book published in 2004.
-60 years later, it is worth highlighting, the motivation for creating the Association for Applied Solar Energy, which later became ISES, namely to promote the development and application of solar energy.
-The Associations objectives as defined in the incorporating by-laws, were: to foster and encourage the research, development, application and education in the fields related to solar and other energies.
+Over 60 years later, it is worth highlighting, the motivation for creating the Association for Applied Solar Energy, which later became ISES, namely to promote the development and application of solar energy.
+The Association's objectives as defined in the incorporating by-laws, were: to foster and encourage the research, development, application, and education in the fields related to solar and other energies.

 The dream of our ISES founders of a global solar energy industry has become a reality.
-As reported in the REN 21 2013 Global Status Report, global investment in renewable energy exceeded USD 244 billion; the total installed capacity of solar PV reached 100 GW and an estimated 5.7 million people worldwide are working directly or indirectly in the renewable energy sectors.
+As reported in the REN 21 2015 Global Status Report, global new investment in renewable energy exceeded USD 270 billion; the total installed capacity of solar PV reached 177 GW and an estimated 7.7 million people worldwide are working directly or indirectly in the renewable energy sectors.
 The growing markets are the result of breakthroughs in research and development, which have led to major achievements in improving solar energy technologies, and thus drive down costs.

 Yet, the ISES goals to promote the development and application of solar energy technologies globally are more relevant than ever.
 The challenges Farrington Daniels, Henry Sargent and others recognized 60 years ago are more urgent today and are expounded further by the growing risk of climate change.
 ISES is looking forward to lead the energy transformation to a 100% renewable energy world during this century.